 We are here to support you around the clock.
-When you first move in, you will be assigned a keyworker.
+When you first move in, you will be assigned a keyworker and will be able to see staff profiles in your welcome pack.
 This is a staff member who will be your main person to talk to about any concerns, needs, or questions.
 While you can always speak with any of the staff, your keyworker will be there to provide extra care and support throughout your stay.